Skip to Main Content

 Federal Work-Study (FWS) is a need-based program which provides part-time employment for undergraduate and graduate students with financial need, allowing you to earn money to help pay education expenses.
 The program encourages community service work and work related to your course of study.

 Funds for this program are awarded to eligible students as part of the financial aid process.
 Selection and placement for Work Study recipients is determined by student's eligibility, institutional funding, job availability and suitability for the position.
-Funds are limited and awarded on a first come, first served basis each academic year.
+Funds are limited and awarded on a first-come, first-served basis each academic year.

 Students may work a maximum of 30 hours/week during the summer semester and a maximum of 20 hours/week during the fall and spring semester at a rate of $20/hour beginning July 1, 2025.

-Eligibility
+Federal Work-Study Eligibility

 • To be eligible for FWS, students must complete a FAFSA.